 150 S Cottage Hill Ave

 Elmhurst, IL 60126

-Both exhibitions are part of the Year of German-American Friendship initiated by the German Federal Foreign Office and the Goethe-Institut, and supported by the Federation of German Industries (BDI).
+Parallel to this exhibition, an installation by artist Assaf Evron was on view in the other wing of the McCormick House.
+Both exhibitions were part of the Year of German-American Friendship initiated by the German Federal Foreign Office and the Goethe-Institut, and supported by the Federation of German Industries (BDI).

-Generous support for the exhibitions has also been provided by the Graham Foundation for Advanced Studies in the Fine Arts.
+Generous support for the exhibitions had also been provided by the Graham Foundation for Advanced Studies in the Fine Arts.